Business Startup CostsUpdated March 2026

 LowNational avg: $125,000High

 Sun exposure degrades roofing and paint faster than in overcast climates, shortening replacement cycles by 20-30%.
 In Idaho Falls, that climate reality intersects with an economy built on a community-oriented economy where low overhead creates opportunities for small business owners.
-The result for start a food truck is a market where a price-competitive market where providers work harder for each customer.
+The result for start a food truck is a market where a price-competitive market where local businesses work harder for each customer.
 A median household income of $53K frames what's affordable — and what isn't.

 What Matters Most